 Also held are:

 Assisted immigrants were expected to contribute £5 per adult towards the cost of passage to New Zealand.
-A person over 12 years of age was reckoned an adult; a child between one and twelve was half an adult; infants under one year were free.
+Anyone over 12 years of age was considered an adult; a child between one and twelve was half an adult; infants under one year were free.

 Single Women “Cooks, Housemaids, General Servants, Dairy-maids, etc ... not under 15 nor over 35 years of age” could come under slightly different conditions.
 If unable to pay the fare, they were to sign promissory notes for £5 each, payable on the same conditions as married couples and families.

 Our holdings of the following records around promissory notes and bills are incomplete:

 Wellington Hospital Admission & Discharge Book 1847-1880 includes, for the period February 1877 to June 1880, the names of ships people arrived on and their countries of origin.
 [ABRR 6889/1]

 Under the Immigrants Land Act 1873, those paying their own fare to New Zealand were entitled to a grant of Crown land, or of other land available for disposal by the government.

 Register of Immigrants 1874-1883 (not including lapsed applications). [(ACFQ 8237) IM 17/1; REPRO 1642]

 These registers record those who entered New Zealand under two short-lived schemes: